louisrubet/simplest-git-branching-model/README.md

 ## Maintaining several `main` branches
 A common case is maintaining multiple major releases.
 * Create a main branch per release.
+You could check out from a tag, like `git checkout v1.0 && git checkout -b release-v1`
 * Keep separated feature branches for each release, even if the feature and change are the same. `git cherry-pick` can be your friend here.
 * Publish one PR per release.